waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 [https://github.com/waynemot/homepage_jekyll][git-project]

-and the index.html home page is hosted by the CSE server in my home public_html directory, **~wmotycka/public_html**.
+The Jekyll generated CSS, JavaScript and index.html home page is hosted by the CSE server in my home public_html directory, **~wmotycka/public_html**.

 Jekyll is an example of a 'low-code' framework that requires